uesu/mastercomfig-advanced-guide/README.md

 advanced-guide
 </h1>

-<p>this guide should help people how to use modules, autoexec and gameoverrides.
+<p>this guide should help people how to use modules, autoexec, gameoverrides and pre-comfig.
 </p>

 <p>support <a href="https://github.com/mastercoms">mastercoms</a>